RutujaMore1706/Finance-Knowledge-Base-with-Pinecone-GPT/README.md

 ## Problem Statement:
-Development of a Structured Database and Text Extraction System for Finance Professional Development Resources
+The purpose of this project is to develop a structured database and text extraction system that supports finance professionals in accessing and comprehending key resources for their professional development.
+This system leverages Pinecone and OpenAI APIs to generate knowledge summaries, build a contextual knowledge base, utilize vector databases for efficient question answering, and employ GPT-based summaries to ensure accurate answers

 ## Project Goals
-Utilize Pinecone and OpenAI APIs to create knowledge summaries, generate a contextual knowledge base, utilize vector databases for question answering, and employ GPT-based summaries to provide accurate answers.
+  1. Knowledge Summarization: Utilize OpenAI's GPT models to create technical notes summarizing key Learning Outcome Statements (LOS).
+  2. Question-Answering System: Develop a question-answering model using a vector database to retrieve similar questions and provide accurate answers.
+  3. Data Organization and Storage: Employ a structured data storage system using JSON and Pinecone, categorized by topics.

 ## Project Tasks

-### Step1 Generating Technical Notes from LOS:
+### Step1 Generating Technical Notes from Learning Outcome Statements (LOS):

-    1. The script Step1_Summary_LOS.py utilizes OpenAI's GPT to generate technical notes summarizing key Learning Outcome Statements (LOS).
+    1. Summarization Script: Step1_Summary_LOS.py uses OpenAI's GPT model to generate technical notes summarizing each LOS.
-    2. Furthermore, the script integrates with Pinecone for efficient data storage by chunking each LOS and its corresponding technical note and uploading it to Pinecone for retrieval.
+    2. Data Storage: The script chunks each LOS and its associated technical note, then uploads it to Pinecone for efficient storage and retrieval..

  ### Step 2: Question Bank Creation and Data Organization